awsteiner/o2scl/doc/o2scl/sphinx/funct.rst

 Functions are passed to numerical routines using template-based function classes, sometimes called "functors".
 O₂scl classes which accept functions as parameters generally default to types built upon ``std::function``.
-If the user would like to use Boost function objects instead, these may also be used, simply by specifying the Boost function type in the template parameter.
+Alternative function objects can be used by changing the associated template parameter.

 Some template aliases are defined to save typing of the function types, e.g.